nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-Insufficient information is given to make an appointment
+Insufficient information is given to make an appointment.

     * 3b1.
 TutorRec shows an error message.